aframevr/aframe/docs/introduction/entity-component-system.md

 <a-entity
   tracked-controls  <!-- Hook into the Gamepad API for pose. -->
   vive-controls  <!-- Vive button mappings. -->
-  oculus-touch-controls  <!-- Oculus button mappings. -->
+  meta-touch-controls  <!-- Oculus button mappings. -->
   hand-controls  <!-- Appearance (model), gestures, and events. -->
   laser-controls <!-- Laser to interact with menus and UI. -->
   sphere-collider  <!-- Listen when hand is in contact with an object. -->